 Important Trainings and Conferences

 For those engaged in complex impact litigation, every year the Impact Fund holds an annual Class Action Conference (February) bringing together leading plaintiffs’ class action practitioners to discuss important new developments, share knowledge and ideas, and develop strategies for the future, and a Class Action Training Institute (September), designed for attorneys who have limited experience in class action litigation and/or some exposure to general litigation and are looking to expand their plaintiff-side class action capacity.
-2018 conference: February 15th and 16th in San Francisco.

 Organized by Impact Fund.

 The Annual Technology Summit is a conference dedicated to discussing the use of technology for advancing access to justice.
 It is geared toward a broad audience including leaders or decision-makers at their organization, resident technology expert (official or unofficial), and anyone interested in how to better use technology to serve their organization or clients.
-2017 conference: March 7th in Los Angeles.

 Organized by LAAC.